Pshemas/gnotes_in_cli/README.md

 # A sample use case
 I've created it so I could add contents of my notes inside Conky, so now I can have reminders and notes there, alongside fancy clock and resource usage on my 2nd monitor.

+Possibly better ways to do this, but it seemed nice exercise for a begginer :) .